subsquid/docs/docs/tutorials/create-a-simple-squid.md

 make serve
 ```

-Bear in mind this is not strictly **necessary**, but it is always useful to check that everything is in order.

 :::info
-These commands are supposed to be run the first time, right after cloning the template.

-Some, like `make up` or `make migrate`, may throw a warning or an error, because the container is already running and migration had already been applied.
+These commands are intended for the first time you run the project.
+Please note that some of these commands, including `make up` and `make migrate`, could throw a warning or an error.
+This is because the container will already be running and migration will have been applied.
 :::

-If you are not interested, you could at least get the Postgres container running with `make up`.
+For the purposes of this tutorial, running the project is not strictly **necessary**.
+If you would like to skip ahead, we recommend at least running the Postgres container using the `make up` command.

-## Define Entity Schema
+## Define the schema

-The next thing to do, in order to customize the project for our own purpose, is to make changes to the schema and define the Entities we want to keep track of.
+In order to customize the project, we will need to make changes to the schema and define the Entities that we would like to track.

-Because we said we want to track
+As stated above, we intend to track:

-* files added and deleted from the chain
+* Files added and deleted from the chain;
-* groups joined by a certain account
+* Groups joined by a certain account;
-* storage orders placed by a certain account
+* Storage orders placed by a certain account.

-We are going to make these changes to our `schema.graphql`:
+To do this, we will make the following changes to `schema.graphql`:

 ```graphql title="schema.graphql"
 type Account @entity {